HwWobbe/DefinitiveData-DeltaAlerts/README.md

     * try -08-
   * try linking to a heading in one of the deeper files in this repo
     * confirm and then remove
-* remove Deferred content to a trailing SymbolsH page that can be reached via quickLinks
-  * an alternatative could be to refert to just Numeric titles

 ### 2023
 #### -08-
 ...
 * attatch a file to a PR and then see if that acts like a TransClusion
   * now
+* remove Deferred content to a trailing SymbolsH page that can be reached via quickLinks
+  * an alternatative could be to refert to just Numeric titles
-* start identifying more Issues
+* start identify more Issues only as the emerge.
+  * this needs to be added to the formal EdD notes to reinforce Methodology

 ##### -31